GK-Hynes/postgresql-notes/README.md

 Always search for best practices online.

 When creating a database and table, take your time to plan for long term storage.
 Remember, you can always remove historical information, but you can't go back in time and add it in.

+### Primary and Foreign Keys

+#### Primary Keys

+A primary key is a column, or group of columns, used to uniquely identify a row in a table.

+For example, customers could have a unique, non-null customer_id column as their primary key.

+Primary keys are also important since they allow us to easily discern what columns should be used for joining tables together.

+pgAdmin tells you if a column is a primary key by including PK in the column information.

+#### Foreign Keys

+A foreign key is a field, or group of fields, in a table that uniquely identify a row in another table.

+A foreign key is defined in a table that references the primary key of the other table.

+The table that contains the foreign key is called the referencing table or child table.

+The table which the foreign key references is called the referenced table or parent table.

+A table can have multiple foreign keys depending on its relationships with other tables.

+For example, in a dvd rental database payment table, each payment row would have a unique payment_id (a primary key) and identify the customer who made the payment through a customer_id (a foreign key since it references the customer table's primary key).

+When creating tables and defining columns, we can use constraints to define columns as being a primary key, or attaching a foreign key relationship to another table.